DensonAbraham/django-login/README.md

 # django-login
-A simple webapp for login and sign up using Django and PyMongo
+It is a simple web app made in Django which is high end Python Web Frame Work.
+Using Django Templating Engine for front end and using Mongo DB as a DB.